FOXL2: Eyebrow thickness

 Several SNPs (Single Variant Polymorphisms) in the genomic region 3q23 overlapping the forkhead box L2 (FOXL2) were found associated with eyebrow thickness.
 In Europeans, East Asians, and South Asians, the derived allele is above ~90% frequency, and in Africans, it is above ~75%.
 Native Americans, particularly Peruvians, have a relatively high frequency of the homozygous ancestral allele, which significantly decreases eyebrow thickness.
 All primates and archaic humans share the ancestral allele.

 Blepharophimosis–ptosis–epicanthus inversus syndrome

 Mutations in this gene are a cause of blepharophimosis, ptosis, epicanthus inversus syndrome and/or premature ovarian failure (POF) 3.
 Predicting the occurrence of POF based on the nature of the missense mutations in FOXL2 was a medical challenge.
 However, a correlation between the transcriptional activity of FOXL2 variants and the type of BPES was found.
 Moreover, by studying the effects of natural and artificial mutations in the forkhead domain of FOXL2, a clear correlation between the orientation of amino-acid side chains in the DNA-binding domain and transcriptional activity is founded, providing the first (in silico) predictive tool of the effects of FOXL2 missense mutations.

 Adult granulosa cell tumors

-A missense mutation in the FOXL2 gene, C134W, is found in adult granulosa cell tumors but not in other ovarian cancers nor in juvenile granulosa cell tumors.
+A missense mutation in the FOXL2 gene, C134W, is typically found in adult granulosa cell tumors but not in other ovarian cancers nor in juvenile granulosa cell tumors.